-My students existed in an island, and not just in my classroom.
+My students existed on an island, and not just in my classroom.
 They went to the same elective classes together.
 In most cases, they hung out before and after school together.
 During lunch, I would watch my students forming groups away from the rest of the school.
 It was a sort of de facto segregation.
 The other students were not always trying to be exclusive.
 It’s just that my students had no structured opportunities to interact with other students in the school.

 It’s About the Policy

-The greatest barrier came from problematic policy.
+The greatest barrier came from a problematic policy.
 The students’ negative self-perceptions came from years of being forced by policy into a segregated ELL group.
 This, in turn, led to a barrier in socialization.
 The pedagogical barrier came from the rigid four-hour block of the hyper-structured ELL classrooms and the expectations of teaching in a way that ignored student voice or choice.